cfernan3/CSC510-Project/DESIGN_Revised/DESIGN.md

 Modify participants: add/remove participant [participant-list] The participant-list can be a combination of the following:
 	1. list of users: @<user1>, ..., @<userN>
-	2. specific user group: @<user-group-name>
-	3. specific channel: #<channel-name>
+	2. specific channel: #<channel-name>
-	4. all users from the slack group: all
+	3. all users from the slack group: #general
-If the user has not supplied the partcipant-list, Whatbot will prompt for it.

 Cancel/Ignore the standup for today.
 (for deleting the standup, delete the bot)